mtykhenko/davinci-kata/architecture-decisions/0002-bidirectional-communication.md

-# Bidirectional communication with a fridge and kiosk
+# 2. Bidirectional communication with a fridge and kiosk

+Date: 2020-10-29

 ## Status